 Pre-MAT at a Glance

-For UNC-Chapel Hill students, you may apply to affiliate with Pre-MAT as early as the second semester of your first undergraduate year.
-An early affiliation status provides you the opportunity to enroll in up to 12 credit hours of specified graduate-level courses in the School of Education that may later be considered for transfer credit toward the Masters of Arts of Teaching (M.A.T.) degree, if admitted.
-You are only permitted to double count a maximum of 12 credit hours of Pre-MAT courses toward your undergraduate program of study and your possible future MAT graduate program of study.
-Additionally, for these credits to be considered, a grade of B or better must be earned in each.
+UNC-Chapel Hill students may apply to affiliate with Pre-MAT as early as the second semester of their first undergraduate year.
+Early affiliation status provides the opportunity to enroll in up to 12 credit hours of specified graduate-level courses in the School of Education, which may later be considered for transfer credit toward the Master of Arts in Teaching (M.A.T.) degree, if admitted.

-How to AffiliateIf you affiliate with the Pre-MAT you must still apply to the MAT program through the graduate school but your application will be placed in a priority pool during the admission review process.
+How to AffiliateAffiliation with Pre-MAT does not replace the application process.
+Students must still apply to the MAT program through the Graduate School, but affiliated applicants are placed in a priority pool during admissions review.

-About the NC Teaching Fellows at UNC Chapel HillPre-MAT students are eligible to participate in the following international exchange programs:
+North Carolina Teaching Fellows at UNC-Chapel HillPre-MAT students are eligible to participate in the following international exchange programs:

-Tricontinental Teacher Training (TTT) Exchange Program links our students with pre-service teachers at the University of Hamburg (Germany) and the University of Education, Winneba (Ghana).
+Tricontinental Teacher Training (TTT) Exchange Program matches our students with pre-service teachers at the University of Hamburg (Germany) and the University of Education, Winneba (Ghana).

 Student Teachers Across Regions (STAR) Program matches our students with peers from Universidad San Francisco de Quito, Ecuador.